wrightedu/EsportsPCs/README.md

 Update to the latest Game-Ready driver.
 Will need to sign in with club Google account.
 Make sure to log out of browser afterwards and remove esports gmail as a sign-in option.

-Hit ALT+Z, click settings, HUD Layout, turn Status indicator off
+Hit ALT+Z, click settings, HUD Layout, turn Status indicator off.
+Same for performance.

+Under recordings, set videos directory to `E:\Recordings`

 Make sure to turn Instant Replay on before closing out (by hitting ALT+Z again)